jacobvarner/100-days-of-code/r1-log.md

 ### R1D85

 Started to layout functional tests for my unit converter application.
 Tomorrow I will try to finish writing the tests and start adding functionality to the application.

+### R1D86

+I finished the tests and the functionallity for my unit converter Node.js application.
+The tests were helpful in knowing which things were working as soon as I implemented them, but a few tests I had to go back and tweak because there was clearly an error in the test instead of the code.
+I like the idea of writing tests before I start, but it is clear that won't be the last time I touch the tests.